 Reporting A Car Accident In Texas

-1) Report the accident
+1) Report the accident:

 Once all the requirements are met above, you must submit the report within 10 days after the date of the accident.
-The Crash Report form, also called the Blue Form, should be completely filled up by the parties involved, including your insurance agent.
+The Crash Report form, also called the Blue Form, should be filled by the parties involved, including your insurance agent.
 The report should be submitted to DOT.
 What you need to answer the form are the following:

 - Names, addresses, and birthdates of the parties involved in the accident.

 - The place and time of the car accident.

 - Driver’s license and plate information of the parties involved in the accident.